PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

 Deprecations and Removals
 =========================

-PennyLane is a rapidly-evolving project, and the details of functions, Operators & more are subject to change.
-These changes ensure that PennyLane is the best that it can be, but they will sometimes break existing conventions.
+PennyLane is under continuous development and we sometimes need to make breaking changes to improve the library.
 When these breaking changes are necessary, we should make sure to give our users time to update their workflows to adhere to any new implementation before completely removing the old one.